-1. The course is a five year full-time combined course leading to the award of the two degrees of Bachelor of Science and Bachelor of Laws (BSc LLB).

-The first three years of the course include at least 18 units in the Science course together with Law subjects totalling at least 32 credit points.
-The remaining two years of the course comprise Law subjects totalling at least 49 credit points.
+- The course is a five year full-time combined course leading to the award of the two degrees of Bachelor of Science and Bachelor of Laws (BSc LLB). - The first three years of the course include at least 270 credit points in the Science course together with Law subjects totalling at least 160 credit points. - 3.
+The 270 Science course credit points must include a minimum of 90 and a maximum of 120 level 1 credit points.
+All subjects prescribed prescribed in a specific program as outlined in the Science Handbook must be completed. - Students must satisfy the normal prerequisites for entry to the Board of Studies in Science and Mathematics and to individual subjects there.

-The 18 Science course units must contain no more than 8 Level I units of which 2 must be Mathematics 1 and at least 4 Level III units which must be chosen from related disciplines.

-Students must satisfy the normal prerequisites for entry to the Board of Studies in Science and Mathematics and to individual subjects there.